Brihadeeswarar Temple, Thanjavur: The Great Living Chola Temple

 Inscriptional Legacy

-The temple walls are adorned with inscriptions that provide detailed accounts of the Chola dynasty, their governance, temple management, and Raja Raja Chola’s contributions.
-These inscriptions are invaluable historical records.
+The walls of the temple feature inscriptions that contain detailed descriptions of the Chola dynasty, their rule, temple administration, and Raja Raja Chola’s achievements.
+These inscriptions are priceless historical documents.

 Architect Vastu Perunthachan